GetStream/stream-chat-android/docusaurus/docs/Android/02-client/03-messages.md

 ).enqueue { /* ... */ }
 ```

-You can also get reaction added after particular reaction:
+You can also get the reactions added after a particular reaction:

 ```kotlin
 // Get 10 reactions after particular reaction